larksuite/rich-text-vista/README.md

 ### Implement a Custom Style

 RichTextVista not only supports pre-built common styles but also allows users to implement custom styles.
 If you want to display text styles that are not within the pre-built options, implementing a custom style is the best approach.
 This flexibility is particularly valuable, as supporting custom styles in rich text components can be quite challenging.
-To implement a custom style, refer to [DEMO]().
+To implement a custom style, refer to [EXTENSION](https://github.com/larksuite/rich-text-vista/blob/main/EXTENSION.md).

 Future Plans
 ------------